The effects of diabetes are hard to ignore.

 Type 2 diabetes

-them serious.
+some of them serious.

-Many people have undiagnosed diabetes.
-Some may not be aware that they are at
+Some may not be aware that they are at risk for diabetes, others might know they're

-risk for diabetes, others might know they're at risk but are too scared to get
+at risk but are too scared to get tested.

-medication or insulin.
-However, ignoring risks or
+Medication or insulin isn't always needed.
+However, ignoring the risks or

 signs